delhoume/trmnl_universal_plugin/README.md

 </div>
 ```

-3 parameters to describe access to polling response be used to update the HTML conent
+3 parameters to describe access to polling response to be used to update the HTML content

 <img width="500" height="413" alt="image" src="https://github.com/user-attachments/assets/9503f200-a4b7-4e30-bcb6-21e6e799bc1f" />